Report Map Tool

 Opacity: Specify the opacity percentage for the polygon using a value from 0 (invisible) to 100 (opaque).
 The default is set to 50%.
-The opacity percentage effects the fill color and the outline color.
+The opacity percentage affects the fill color and outline color.

-Background Color: Specify the color to draw a background rectangle (i.e. billboard) around the labels.
-Off by default.
+Background Color: Specify the color to draw a background rectangle around the labels.
+This is off by default.

-Background Shadow Color: Specify the color to draw a background rectangle shadow (i.e. billboard) around the labels.
-Off by default.
+Background Shadow Color: Specify the color to draw a background rectangle shadow around the labels.
+This is off by default.

 Background Shadow Size: Specify how far the background shadow should be offset.
-Default is 1.
+The default is 1.

-Buffer : Specify the padding, in pixels, around labels.
+Buffer: Specify the padding, in pixels, around labels.
 This setting is useful for maintaining spacing around text to enhance readability.
-Default is 0.
+The default is 0.

 Color: The color of the text of the labels.

-Font: The font type/name to display the labels in.
+Font: The font type/name of the label text.

-Font Size: The size of the font to display the labels in.
+Font Size: The size of the font of the label text.

-Force: Forces labels on, regardless of overlapping label test.
-Default is false.
+Force: Forces labels on, regardless of overlapping label text.
+The default is false.

-Min Feature Size: Specify in pixels the minimum size a feature must be to be labeled.
-For line data the overall length of the displayed line is used, for polygons features the smallest dimension of the bounding box is used.
+Min Feature Size: Specify, in pixels, the minimum size a feature must be to be labeled.
+For line data the overall length of the displayed line is used, for polygon features the smallest dimension of the bounding box is used.

 Outline Color: The color to draw an outline around the text.